This article was first published on July 8th, 2021, and was last updated July 2023.

 Keyword Positioning Improvements

 Targeting the right keywords is a great way to boost your SEO and bring value to your campaign.
-And there are a variety of different tools you can use to track trending keywords and help keep an eye on where your keywords rank in search results.
+You can use various tools to track trending keywords and help keep an eye on where your keywords rank in search results.

 CTR Increases

 The CTR (click-through rate) refers to the percentage of people who click on a link from a site, email, or advertisement to view your page.
-Clicks are a great way to show that your keywords are generating traffic by how often people are clicking on the meta title associated with your keywords.
+Clicks are a great way to show that your keywords generate traffic by how often people click on the meta title associated with your keywords.
 This can be a great statistic to demonstrate the value of your SEO campaign.

 Organic Traffic Increase

 Traffic is one of the best ways to measure the success of a website.
 With organic traffic, it refers to the traffic that is directed to your page from unpaid search results.
-You can measure this if your online traffic increases or decreases and where it originates from by using the acquisition channel in Google Analytics.
+Using the acquisition channel in Google Analytics, you can measure if your online traffic increases or decreases and where it originates from.
 It will track and sort your data into several different groups.
 Go to Acquisition > All Traffic > Channels.

-On this tab you can see where your users are coming from and if they are new to your site.
+This tab lets you see where your users are coming from and if they are new to your site.
 You can also use the behavior channel in Google Analytics to filter your traffic results even more.

 Site Visit Engagement